worldline/observability-workshop/docs/workshop.md

 So we target a metric of **Timer** type.

 In order to achieve this goal, we will measure the time spent in the two methods `process` and `store` of the `com.worldline.easypay.payment.control.PaymentService` class of the `easypay-service` module.
-This class is the central component responsible of processing payments: it provides the `accept` public method, which delegates its responsability to two private ones:
+This class is the central component responsible for processing payments: it provides the ``accept`` public method, which delegates its responsibility to two private ones:
-* `process`: which does all the processing of the payment: validation, calling third parties…
+* ``process``: which does all the processing of the payment: validation, calling third parties…
-* `store`: to save the processing result in database.
+* ``store``: to save the processing result in database.

 We also want to count the number of payment requests processed by our system.
 We will use a metric of **Counter** type.

 > aside negative
 >
-> Micrometer provides the `@Timed` annotation to simplify the creation of such metric.
+> Micrometer provides the ``@Timed`` annotation to simplify the creation of such metric.
 Unfortunately, it does not work with Spring Boot…
 > So let’s do it "manually".

 You can take a look at the [Micrometer’s documentation about Timers](https://docs.micrometer.io/micrometer/reference/concepts/timers.html).